aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![multi-account infrastructure setup](design/ml-ops-setup-target-accounts.drawio.svg)

-Two stack sets - one for the VPC infrastructure and another for the roles - are deployed for each envrionment type, staging and production. <br/>
+Two stack sets - one for the VPC infrastructure and another for the roles - are deployed for each environment type, staging and production. <br/>
 One-off setup is needed to enable **multi-account** model deployment workflow with SageMaker MLOps projects.
 You **don't need** to perform this setup if you are going to use single-account deployment only.

 ### Step 1